Content code

 Corps

-When the atoms that make up a substance are heated, they absorb a significant amount of energy.
-The electrons, which are located on electronic layers (as established by the physicist Niels Bohr), move away from the nucleus.
+When the atoms that form a substance are heated, they absorb a significant amount of energy.
+The electrons, which are located in the electron layers (as established by the physicist Niels Bohr), move away from the nucleus.
 When the electrons lose this energy, they return to their original electron layer, emitting the excess energy in the form of visible radiation (producing light) or infrared radiation (emitting heat).

 Content